 freedom to choose a dental care provider outside of the established network.

-insurance plans, they also have tedious claim forms to fill out and insured members
+to other dental insurance plans, they also have tedious claim forms to fill out

 HMO Dental Insurance Plans

-insurance plans, also known as dental health maintenance organizations or
+Dental HMO insurance plans, also known as dental health maintenance organizations

 insurance plans.
 HMO dental insurance plans have networks of dentists under contract